El Museo del Barrio: History

 Originally, the museum was a fire station during the Nuyorican Movement and Civil Rights Movement, where books were burned by radical political figures.
 Spurred by concerns over a lack of cultural diversity in city educational programs and educational opportunities in the barrio, a group of African-American and Puerto Rican parents, educators and community activists in Central and East Harlem, also known as El Barrio, demanded for their kids to receive education that acknowledged and addressed their diverse and cultural heritages.
 In response to these demands, William W. Frey, the superintendent of school district 4, appointed artist/educator Rafael Montañez Ortíz to create materials for schools in East and Central Harlem that would highlight Puerto Rican art, history, folklore and culture.
 However, Ortíz quickly redeveloped this project as the creation of a community museum that would be dedicated to Puerto Rican art and culture, and named it El Museo del Barrio.

 In its founding documents, Ortíz stated that "The cultural disenfranchisement I experience as a Puerto Rican has prompted me to seek a practical alternative to the orthodox museum, which fails to meet my needs for an authentic ethnic experience.
 To afford me and others the opportunity to establish living connections with our own culture, I founded El Museo del Barrio."
 He served as director of the institution from June 1969 to Spring 1971.
 The museum also sought to define itself as an educational institution and its original location was a public school classroom.
-With the increasing size of the Latino population throughout New York City, of which Puerto Ricans are still the majority, the scope of the museum has expanded, breeding conflict with some artists, scholars, and neighborhood activists anxious to preserve its original mission.
+Puerto Ricans continue to make up the majority of New York City's Latino population, which is growing.
+As a result of the museum's expansion, some artists, academics, and community activists who want to keep the museum true to its original purpose have grown frustrated.

 In 1977, El Museo joined the Cultural Institutions Group (also known as CIGs) which helped increase and maintain its funding.
 Its funding was frozen in the 1980s following a period of mismanagement.
 However it was able to successfully rebound and grow.
 A Frida Kahlo exhibit in 2002 brought more attendees than normally visited the museum annually and helped to transform its perception and led to the museum's first non-Puerto Rican Director.

 In 2009, El Museo celebrated its fortieth anniversary with public events, and the completion of an extensive renovation, which included an exhibition space for its permanent collection, a cafe, and a redesigned 4,500-square-foot courtyard.

 El Museo has grown from an alternative space to an established museum in East Harlem and has broadened its focus from exclusively Puerto Rican art, to encompass Latino, Caribbean, and Latin American art and culture.

+In 2015, El Museo recognized the gender gap in exclusion of women from museum exhibitions and committed to organizing a retrospective or major survey of works by a woman artist annually which would occupy the majority of the space in the museum and include public programming, publications and scholarship.
+The first such exhibit was dedicated to the work of Gloria Rodriguez Calero.